bill-chamal/Glossa/README.md

 Version 2021 v1.3.2.5 (13/3/2021)
 <p>Glossa is a code editor for programming Γλώσσα in that is taught in the 3rd grade of senior high school in Greece.</p>
-There is already a full-featured GUI application.
+It is already a full-featured GUI application.
 It is made mainly for educational purposes.
-Note that does not have any compiler.
+Note that does <strong> not have any compiler </strong>.
 <p><h2>Made simple to use and powerful.</h2> </p>

 ![](Glossa-jpg/glo_1.jpg)